SLOT BONUSES

 Sticky Bonuses -- Sticky bonuses usually have a wagering requirement.
 Like cashable bonuses, sticky slot bonuses with a low wagering requirement can still be profitable.
 A few casinos offer sticky bonuses with no wagering requirement.
 Real Time Gaming no-wagering stickies often have a maximum cashout.
 If you win a big jackpot, you won't be able to withdraw all of your winnings.
 If you do claim a Real Time Gaming bonus, be sure to read the conditions carefully.

 Cashback Bonuses -- Cashback bonuses refund a percentage of net losses within a specified time period.
 The bonus only pays, if you have a net loss during this period.
-Cashback bonuses usually do not have a wagering requirement, so they can work well with slot play.
+Cashback bonuses often do not have a wagering requirement, so they can work well with slot play.

 The Double Up Feature

 After a slot spin is completed, some casino softwares give you the opportunity to double your win in a war-like game.
 The dealer and player both draw a card.
 If the player's card is higher, the win is doubled.
 If the dealer's card is higher, the player wins nothing.
 If the player and dealer tie, the original win is returned.
 You can double sequentially until reaching the maximum win.
 This is one of the only bets in the casino with no house edge.
 If doubling counts towards the wagering requirement and is not restricted in the T&C, the feature can be used to dramatically reduce the expected loss per unit wagered.
-If you double up each win 1x, then a house edge of 4% becomes a house edge per unit wagered of HE/(2-HE) =~ 2%.
-If you double up each win 2x, then a house edge of 4% becomes a house edge per unit wagered of HE/(3-2*HE) =~ 1.4%.
-Doubling wins increases variance, which is already quite high for slots.
-Doubling can be useful for increasing variance (when a higher variance is desired), as well as reducing expected loss over a wagering requirement.
-When trying to reach a target gain, you may prefer to double wins repeatedly instead of using a fixed number of doubles.
-Note that doubling does not count towards wagering requirements at most Microgaming casinos.
+If you double up each win 1x, then a house edge of 4% becomes a house edge per unit wagered of HE/(2-HE) ~= 2%.
+If you double up each win n times, then a house edge per unit wagered becomes HE/(1+n*(1-HE)).

 Bonuses without Wagering Requirements